unuaunco/ts-scrapper/README.md

-#Readme for Github project API
+#Readme for ts scrapper project

 Script for work with m8u8 file, to get .ts from url and build it to mp4

 Require ffmpeg binary

 Scripts: